Teaching Reading Comprehension to Kids

 Strengthening Listening Comprehension:

 Very often listening comprehension is at a better level than that of reading, as reading takes much more effort.
 Comprehending a smoothly read text is much easier than a struggled and bumpy reading.
 In fact, some children do not like the way they end up reading, and hence give up on understanding it further.
 It’s great to read along slowly, or simply listen to it being readout.
-It is not a wise thing to pile up both reading and understanding as two simultaneous tasks, especially for someone who is already struggling with reading.

 Engaging in Experiential Understanding: